TaylorBurke/group-fullstack/README.md

 ===

-This is the MERN stack group project of Taylor and Roy!
+This is the MERN stack group project of Taylor and [Roy](https://github.com/roydensynderen)

 Follow this guide for Git: